Skip to content

 const fail: <string>(error: string) => Cause.Cause<string>

-Constructs a new Fail cause from the specified error.
+Creates a Fail cause from an expected error.

 @since2.0.0